-Clinical Negligence Defence
+Clinical Negligence Defence for Doctors

 Doctors Defence Service represents doctors who are being sued for clinical negligence by former patients.
 We also defend doctors who are being pursued by a former employer for a contribution or indemnity relating to a claim by a former client or patient.
 Below we set out in headline terms the clinical negligence process.
 Each case however turns on its own facts and not all clinical cases will require each of the steps below to be taken.

 What is Clinical Negligence?

-A doctor who fails to reach a level of competence commensurate with the level of care that is expected of all doctors operating at that level (known as the ‘Standard of Care’ in clinical negligence law) may be of risk of being found to be in breach of their duty of care toward a patient.
-If their acts or omissions in some way cause a clinical injury or an exacebration of an otherwise treatable condition, a doctor may be liable to pay the patient compensation (also known as ‘Damages’).
+A doctor who fails to reach a level of competence commensurate with the level of care and skill that is expected of all doctors operating at that level (known as the ‘Standard of Care’ in clinical negligence law) may be of risk of being found to be in breach of their duty of care towards a patient.
+If the doctor’s acts or omissions in some way cause a clinical injury or an exacerbation of an otherwise treatable condition, a doctor may be liable to pay the patient compensation (also known as ‘Damages’).
 There may be occasions where there have been multiple failings by a number of clinicians over a number of years, causing additional complexity to the case.

 Defending a Clinical Negligence Claim

-Doctors at some time in their career will receive a civil claim for damages from a current or former patient, who claims that their doctor has caused them harm as a result of poor clinical care.
+Doctors at some time in their career will likely receive a civil claim for damages from a current or former patient, who claims that their doctor has caused them harm as a result of poor clinical care.
 Some claims are speculative and can be knocked out with a robust defence at an early stage, while other claims may take some considerable time to resolve.
 All Clinical Negligence claims can lead to worry on the part of the doctor who is being sued and most fear, quite understandably, a reputational risk if their client goes public with the story.
 Even where a patient has wholly misunderstood a doctor’s past conduct, the patient may (either maliciously or because of cognitive overlay) choose to contact newspapers and media organisations to ‘raise awareness’ of the “butcher surgeon” or “incompetent physician” that is ‘out there’ and which the ‘GMC is doing nothing about!’.

 Admissions / Denial of Liability